 - Spoon over vanilla ice cream or frozen yogurt.

-Ideas for macerated peaches:
+Ideas for using macerated peaches:

-Strained macerated peaches won’t leak much more juice and makes them great for use in
+Strained macerated peaches won’t leak much more juice and makes them great for use in:

-- In quick breads or muffins.
+- Chop the fruit and add it to quick breads or muffins.

-- Mixed with morning yogurt.
+- Mix with your morning yogurt.

-Peach Simple Syrup
+Fresh Peach Syrup

-- 4 large ripe peaches about 1/2 pound
+- 4 large ripe peaches about ½ pound

 - 1 cup sugar

 - Peel the peaches, cut them in half and remove the pit.
 Slice the peaches into thin slices (about ¼” – ½” thick).
 Transfer the sliced peaches to a medium bowl.